2:3 “Yet not even Titus who was with me,

 the world’.
 So for the Jews there is a connection between the Law and the

 ‘elements of the world’ under which they lived.
-Paul seems to be playing on
+Of course, the gentiles

 Based on previous context ‘we’ seems

 the entire believing Galatian congregation (3:27-29), which included Gentiles